BogdanTsybin2005/BogdanTsybin2005/README.md

 ### 🧑‍💻 About Me

 - 🎓 Frontend development student with a strong interest in web technologies
-- 🛠️ Focused on building responsive and scalable user interfaces using React and TypeScript
+- 🛠️ Focused on building responsive and scalable user interfaces using React, TypeScript, and Next.js
-- 📚 Continuously learning advanced concepts such as architecture, hooks, state management (Zustand, Redux Toolkit), and testing
+- 📚 Continuously learning advanced concepts such as architecture, hooks, state management (Zustand, Redux Toolkit), data fetching (React Query), and testing
 - 🧩 Committed to writing clean, maintainable code and organizing clear project structures

 ---